hmkurth/CommunityFoodResources/DesignDocs/projectPlan.md

 ### Week 6
-- [ ] start creating unit tests for class and jsp files
+- [ x] start creating unit tests for class and jsp files
-- [ ] start creating the class and jsp files..this will probably flow into upcoming weeks as well
+- [ x] start creating the class and jsp files..this will probably flow into upcoming weeks as well
-- [ ] Weekly reflection
+- [ x] Weekly reflection

 ### Week 7
 - [ ] Select Template | Design CSS